 As the manifestos of the three major parties are all being drawn up as we speak, this is the best possible time to be discussing the idea of proportional representation at local level for England and Wales.
 I very recently wrote an article for Conservative Home on the topic.
 While most of the comments are negative, there are enough positive replies there to get anyone who cherishes the long held by Liberal Democrats desire to see a PR system in place at elections for councillors thinking again about the possibilities.

-At 8pm this Saturday, at Federal Conference in Brighton, in Hall 8C, the ALDC in conjunction with

-  the Liberal Democrats for Electoral Reform will be holding a fringe event entitled “Worst Past the

-  Post: Why Local Government Desperately Needs Electoral Reform”.
-On the panel will be Baroness Jenny

-  Randerson, leader of Eastleigh Council and architect of last week’s Eastleigh by-election victory

-  Keith House, Peter Facey, Director of Unlock Democracy, Darren Hughes, Director of Campaigns and

-  Research at the ERS and Willie Sullivan, Director of ERS Scotland who has the experience of himself

-  being voted into local government via STV during the 2007 local elections in Scotland.
-Hope to see

-  you there.
+At 8pm this Saturday, at Federal Conference in Brighton, in Hall 8C, the ALDC in conjunction with the Liberal Democrats for Electoral Reform will be holding a fringe event entitled “Worst Past the Post: Why Local Government Desperately Needs Electoral Reform”.
+On the panel will be Baroness Jenny Randerson, leader of Eastleigh Council and architect of last week’s Eastleigh by-election victory Keith House, Peter Facey, Director of Unlock Democracy, Darren Hughes, Director of Campaigns and Research at the ERS and Willie Sullivan, Director of ERS Scotland who has the experience of himself being voted into local government via STV during the 2007 local elections in Scotland.
+Hope to see you there.

-  * Nick Tyrone is a Liberal Democrat writer.
-He blogs at nicktyrone.wordpress.com and works as Senior

-  Adviser for Public Affairs at the Electoral Reform Society.
+* Nick Tyrone is a liberal writer.
+He blogs at nicktyrone.wordpress.com and the Head of Partnerships and Public Affairs at the Electoral Reform Society.